lbelzile/experimental-F21/content/evaluations/05-problem-set.markdown

     -   an effect size (Cohen’s `\(d\)`) along with a confidence interval for the latter.
 -   Conclude as to the relevance or presence of the postulated psychological effect.

 2. If you had to replicate this experiment, what sample size would you use?
-Justify your choice of effect size.[^2]
+Justify your choice of value for the effect size.[^2]

 ## References